renatojen/classipy/README.md

   ```
   $ git clone https://github.com/renatojen/classipy.git
   ```
-  This repository contain all necessary files to run Classipy locally, but you need to set the database URL, Watson's Visual Recognition API key and Watson's Text to Speech credentials before running the application.
+  This repository contains all necessary files to run Classipy locally, but you need to set the database URL, Watson's Visual Recognition API key and Watson's Text to Speech credentials before running the application.
 You can choose between setting them as:

   Environment Variables (recommended)
   * CLASSIPY_DB_URL= the complete url to your PostgreSQL Database